 If you don’t make your clients feel valued when they arrive for an appointment at your salon or barbershop, they won’t value you and may start looking around to see what else is on offer locally.
 Below are a few key steps you can take to help prevent this from happening:

 • Contact your client before their appointment to remind them about it (this will also help to reduce ‘no-shows’).
 Tailor your messages: for existing clients say you are looking forward to seeing them again, while new clients can be sent a personalised welcome message.

 • Always do a consultation at the start of any appointment – even with longstanding clients.
 This will show new clients that you are professional, able to offer expert advice and keen to understand exactly what they want.
 Your longstanding clients will also appreciate a consultation before their appointment as it will demonstrate you are not taking them for granted.
+Bear in mind that clients may have completely different requirements following lockdown.
 Find out more about the importance of client consultations.

 • Always try to personalise your service – make a mental note of comments clients have made during previous appointments about trying a different treatment or colour or where they are planning to go on holiday.
 You can then bring these topics into the conversation the next time they visit so they feel appreciated as an individual rather than just one of many clients.

 • Make sure you involve all your staff in creating a great customer experience and encourage them to contribute new ideas and suggest different ways of working to encourage client loyalty.
 By valuing your staff in this way you'll create employee loyalty too!

 • Good goodbyes: Once the appointment is over there can be a temptation to leave your client at the cash desk and hurry off to your next client.
 Your client may then feel abandoned and this could undo all the good work you’ve already done to make them feel special.